Waiver of Premium: How to Get a Bulletproof Life Insurance Policy

 - 25% of 20-year-olds entering the workforce will suffer some income-interrupting disability during their careers (Council for Disability Awareness in a 2014 Consumer Disability Awareness Study)

-- One in 8 workers will be disabled for 5 years or more during their working careers (National Association of Insurance Commissioner’s’ Disability Insurance Tables A and C, assuming equal weights by gender and occupational class)
+- One in 8 workers will be disabled for 5 years or more during their working careers (National Association of Insurance Commissioner’s’ Disability Insurance Tables A and C, assuming equal weights by gender and occupation)

 - 65% of American workers could not cover their normal living expenses for a year if they couldn’t work (Life Happens Disability Survey, conducted by Kelton Research, April 2012)